roman-milk/roman-milk.github.io/you-shouldnt-be-here.md

  "It'll be fine," Stephanie whispers a moment before her tongue slips between Janet's lips.
 "You're ready.
 Relax."
 The girl scoops one breast from Janet's corset, hefting the weighty orb with two hands and squeezing tit-flesh while sucking on one nipple.
 "Enjoy it," she adds on a murmur, licking her friend's tongue before pirouetting away.

  The chain dangles while Janet gazes at the sight of Stephanie slurping Max's erection.
 She stares at Stephanie, entranced by the girl's distorted face, her lips stretched bloodless as she struggles to accommodate the girth.
-Report_Story #4